HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 You have 2 additional QUICK-DRAW Slots.

-Spend an action trying to retrieve an item, that is not in a quick slot, to roll a d12.
-If the roll is equal to or higher then the slot you are retrieving you succeed.
+Spend an action to retrieve an item, that is not in a quick slot.

 # Character Creation
 ## Starting Wealth